BioDWH2/BioDWH2/doc/usage.md

 |   |   +-- source
 |   |   |   +-- drugbank_all_full_database.xml.zip
 |   |   |   +-- drugbank_all_metabolite-structures.sdf.zip
+|   |   +-- intermediate.db
 |   |   +-- intermediate.graphml
+|   |   +-- meta-graph.html
 |   |   +-- meta-graph.png
 |   |   +-- meta-graph-statistics.txt
 |   |   +-- metadata.json
 |   +-- HGNC
 |   |   +-- source
 |   |   |   +-- hgnc_complete_set.txt
+|   |   +-- intermediate.db
 |   |   +-- intermediate.graphml
+|   |   +-- meta-graph.html
 |   |   +-- meta-graph.png
 |   |   +-- meta-graph-statistics.txt
 |   |   +-- metadata.json
 |   ...
+|   +-- merged.db
 |   +-- merged.graphml
+|   +-- merged-meta-graph.html
 |   +-- merged-meta-graph.png
 |   +-- merged-meta-graph-statistics.txt
+|   +-- mapped.db
 |   +-- mapped.graphml
+|   +-- mapped-meta-graph.html
 |   +-- mapped-meta-graph.png
 |   +-- mapped-meta-graph-statistics.txt
+|   +-- mapping-log.db
+|   +-- mapping-log-clusters.json
 ```

 ## Requirements

-BioDWH2 requires the Java Runtime Environment version 8 to be installed.
+BioDWH2 requires the Java Runtime Environment version 8 or higher to be installed.
 The JRE 8 is available [here](https://www.oracle.com/java/technologies/javase-jre8-downloads.html).

 ## Creating a workspace

 > :warning: **Please note**: The following commands refer to the BioDWH2 executable as `BioDWH2.jar` for simplicity.
-The file name of the release downloads is versioned such as `BioDWH2-v0.3.9.jar`.
+The file name of the release downloads is versioned such as `BioDWH2-v0.4.8.jar`.

 The first step is to create a blank workspace in a new location using the `-c` or `--create` command line parameter.